Excel

 Finally in Zuar Runner, click the up arrow next to the “Add” button and select “Sequence.”
 In the order they were made, drag all the jobs one by one into the box on the left, and make sure each job has “Enabled” checked.
 Click on “Submit” to create the sequence and then run it.

-If all went well you should end up with a table like this:
+If all went well, the resulting table should look like this:

 ../_images/excel__joined_pivoted.png